Parent page: Altium 365 Workspace

 Synchronization itself is performed from the Component Sync page of the Workspace's browser interface.
 Click the control associated with the synchronization instance.
 The synchronization process will proceed in accordance with the settings defined in the associated configuration file.

 Component synchronization in progress between a Workspace and the indicated enterprise system instance.

 The control changes to .
 If you want to stop the synchronization process, click this control.
 A confirmation window will appear, where you can click to cancel the synchronization – all components already synchronized will remain so, but no further synchronization beyond that point will occur.

 Refresh the browser (F5) to check when the synchronization process is complete.
 To see further details on the completed process, or to confirm its success or otherwise, select the Synchronization status tab and choose the Closed listing option – if a process is still running it will show in the Active listing.
 Details of the selected synchronization event are shown in the lower pane, which also includes a link to a system-generated notification log file (PLM <Date Time>.log) for the event.
 Click this link to download the detailed log file to the browser's default download folder.

 Example result of a successful bi-directional synchronization of 6 components.

-The tangible results of a synchronization process can be observed in both Arena and the Explorer view of Altium Designer or the Workspace.
-In this example case six LED components have been synchronized between Arena and the Workspace, linked by the Arena
+The tangible results of a synchronization process can be observed in both the PLM system and the Explorer view in Altium Designer or the Workspace.
+In the example included here, six LED components have been synchronized between Arena and the Workspace, linked by the Arena

 ITEM NUMBER attribute and the Altium